tsmatz/minecraft-rl-example/Readme.md

 ## 2. Download and build Malmo ##

 To install Malmo, you can use pre-built binary or build Malmo from source code.<br>
-Here we download and build Malmo in Ubuntu 20.04.
+Here we download source code and build Malmo in Ubuntu 20.04.

 First install **Python 3.6**, because Malmo is compatible with Python version 3.6.